 As an additional condition, the neighbouring pixels which have an occupancy value of 1 and the ones which belong to the same patch as the point whose missing value is being predicted are considered for prediction.
 It should be noted that while predicting the missing value, it should be ensured that the D0 value at a certain pixel cannot exceed the D1 value

+In case when the number of maps is larger than 2 each pair would have separate deinterleaving flag.
+Only two maps may be interleaved.

 3D Geometry Padding